eclipse/vorto/website/content/developerguide.md

 ## Device Payload Mapping API

 Map arbitrary device payload, expressed as JSON or binary, to standardized data, that is described by Vorto Information Models.
-See [Payload Mapping Documentation]({{< ref "tutorials/payloadmapping.md" >}}) for more information.
+See [Getting started with Vorto Mappings](https://github.com/eclipse/vorto/blob/development/mapping-engine/Readme.md) for more information.